foreverfl/vscode/docs/remote/ssh-tutorial.md

 ![Remote button on Activity bar](images/ssh-tutorial/remote-on-activity-bar.png)

 Once you're connected to your SSH host, you can interact with files and open folders on the remote machine.
-If you open the integrated terminal (`kb(workbench.action.terminal.toggleTerminal)`), you'll see you're working inside a bash shell **while you're on Windows**.
+If you open the integrated terminal (`` Ctrl+` ``), you'll see you're working inside a bash shell **while you're on Windows**.

 ![Checking uname in the terminal](images/ssh-tutorial/check-uname.png)